apache/mina-site/source/mina-project/userguide/ch3-service/ch3.3-acceptor.md

 chain.addLast("logger", new LoggingFilter());
 ```

-You can also create the chain before and set it into the service :
+You can also create the chain before and set it into the service:

 ```java
 // Add a logger filter